Over the past 30 years, treatment of breast cancer has greatly improved due to lessons learned through clinical trials.

 New treatment or tests being studied are usually paid for by the clinical trial.
 Out-of-pocket costs for most clinical trials are the same as those for standard treatment.

 Some states require insurance companies to pay for certain costs related to being in a clinical trial.
 It is a good idea to check the laws in your state.
-The American Cancer Society’s Clinical Trials: State Laws Regarding Insurance Coverage and the National Cancer Institute’s States That Require Health Plans to Cover Patient Care Costs in Clinical Trials provide lists of these state laws.
+The American Cancer Society’s Clinical Trials: State Laws About Insurance Coverage and the National Cancer Institute’s States Requiring Coverage of Clinical Trial Costs provide lists of these state laws.

 Clinical trials at the Clinical Center of the National Institutes of Health (NIH) in Bethesda, Maryland are free of charge to those who are eligible to join and willing to get treatment at the center.
 For more information on these studies, visit the NIH clinical center website or call 1-800-4CANCER.